ETIAS Travel Authorization Program Postponed Until at Least 2027

 Croatia is one of the countries where the travel-authorization program will be mandated.
 Photo Credit: SCStock for Adobe Stock

-The European Travel Information and Authorization System, formed to improve the security of European Union member states in the Schengen Region, has announced that travelers will need special authorization to enter Europe beginning next year.
-Visitors from countries that are currently exempt from visa requirements — including the United States — will need to apply for the travel authorization and pay a small fee if they plan to stay in one of the participating countries for fewer than 90 days.
-Here’s all the information that has been released so far.
+If and when the program does roll out, visitors from countries that currently are exempt from visa requirements — including the United States — will need to apply for the travel authorization and pay a fee if they plan to stay in one of the participating countries for fewer than 90 days.
+Here’s the current information about the ETIAS.

 When will the program begin?